Beneath the Planet of the Apes: Development and writing

 Director Franklin J. Schaffner was invited to return to the series, but declined due to a commitment to Patton.
 Television and film director Ted Post was approached, and while objecting to the script for "not making a point at all", the producers asked what he did not like.
 Post then wrote a letter saying that "the loss of a planet is the loss of all hope".
 Post tried to get the other writer of the original, Michael Wilson, but a budget cut prevented him from doing so.
 Post and Franciscus – who wanted to help clarify the actions of and give depth to the character of Brent – spent a week rewriting the script, leading to over fifty pages of notes suggesting story ideas to fix some of the narrative problems in Paul Dehn's script.

-Roddy McDowall could not return for his role in this sequel, because he was in Scotland directing Tam Lin.
+Roddy McDowall could not return for his role in this sequel, because he was in London directing Tam Lin.
 Actor David Watson portrayed Cornelius in this film with McDowall only appearing briefly in clips from the first film used during Beneaths pre-title sequence.
 Along with the animated series Return to the Planet of the Apes, this film is one of only two 1970s Planet of the Apes productions in which McDowall does not appear.
 Orson Welles was offered the role of General Ursus, but he turned it down objecting against spending all his screentime in a mask and make-up.
 The part ultimately went to James Gregory.

 Before Zanuck was fired as studio president during production, he suggested that Post add an element suggested by Heston, the Alpha Omega doomsday bomb, to end the series.
 However, before the film's release, the producers were considering ideas for another sequel.